MarcelNiedermeier/Quantunity/README.md

 Similarly to before, one needs to specify the start and the width of the subroutine.

-### Random Quantum Circuits
+### Quantum Simulation

--- write Tutorial script on random quantum Circuit generation and convergence to Porter-Thomas --
+--- Time evolution of a quantum state ---

 ## Functionalities of QuantumSimulator